xxh/xxh/README.md

 Add `ProxyCommand` or `ProxyJump` to your ssh config [as described](https://superuser.com/questions/96489/an-ssh-tunnel-via-multiple-hops#answer-170592) and then do ordinary `xxh host_internal`.

-### What is plugin?
+### What is xxh plugin?

 It is the set of scripts which will be run on the host when you go using xxh.
-It could be shell settings, environment variables, plugins, color themes and everything you need.
+It could be shell settings, aliases, environment variables, frameworks, extensions, color themes and everything you need.
 You can find the links to plugins on [xxh-shells repos](https://github.com/search?q=xxh%2Fxxh-shell&type=Repositories).
 Feel free to fork it.

 ## Use cases
 ### Python everywhere with xonsh